sinova-dev/cursor-rules/mcp/README.md

 ### **MCP Server Management**

 - **Start with Core Tools**: Begin with Context7 and Sequential Thinking
-- **Add Specialized Tools**: Integrate Browser Tools and Figma as needed
+- **Add Specialized Tools**: Integrate Browser Tools, Figma, and Jam as needed
 - **Monitor Performance**: Keep an eye on server performance and resource usage
 - **Update Regularly**: Keep MCP servers updated for latest features